-- 19. THAT, subject to the passing of Resolution 18 above, the Directors be and are hereby empowered pursuant to section 570 and section 573 of the Companies Act 2006 in addition to any authority granted under Resolution 18 above to allot equity securities (within the meaning of section 560 of the Companies Act 2006) wholly for cash pursuant to the authority conferred by Resolution 17 or by way of sale of Treasury shares as if section 561(1) of the Companies Act 2006 did not apply to any such allotment, provided that this power shall be: - a. limited to the allotment of equity securities or sale of treasury shares up to an aggregate nominal amount of US\$3,603,888; and - b. used only for the purpose of financing (or refinancing, if the authority is to be used within six months after the original transaction) a transaction which the Directors determine to be an acquisition or other capital investment of a kind contemplated by the Statement of Principles on Disapplying Pre-Emption Rights most recently published by the Pre-Emption Group prior to the date of this notice, such power to apply until the end of next year's AGM (or, if earlier, until the close of business on July 31, 2018) but during this period the Company may make offers, and enter into agreements, which would, or might, require equity securities to be allotted (and Treasury shares to be sold) after the power ends and the Directors may allot equity securities and sell Treasury shares under any such offer or agreement as if the power had not expired.
+- 18. THAT, subject to the passing of Resolution 16 above, the Directors are empowered pursuant to section 570 and section 573 of the Companies Act 2006 in addition to any power granted under Resolution 17 above to allot equity securities (within the meaning of section 560 of the Companies Act 2006) wholly for cash pursuant to the authority conferred by Resolution 16 or by way of sale of Treasury shares as if section 561(1) of the Companies Act 2006 did not apply to any such allotment or sale, provided that this power shall be: - (a) limited to the allotment of equity securities or sale of Treasury shares up to an aggregate nominal amount of US\$3,662,041; and - (b) used only for the purpose of financing (or refinancing, if the power is to be used within six months after the original transaction) a transaction which the Directors determine to be an acquisition or other capital investment of a kind contemplated by the Statement of Principles on Disapplying Pre-Emption Rights published by the Pre-Emption Group prior to the date of this notice, such power to apply until the close of business on June 30, 2021 or, if earlier, until the conclusion of the Company's AGM to be held in 2021, but during this period the Company may make offers, and enter into agreements, which would, or might, require equity securities to be allotted (and Treasury shares to be sold) after the power ends and the Directors may allot equity securities and sell Treasury shares under any such offer or agreement as if the power had not expired.